Flaco (owl): Background

-Flaco was taken to the Central Park Zoo when he was less than a year old and had lived in captivity there for 12 years at the time of his escape.
+Flaco was a male Eurasian eagle-owl who hatched in a North Carolina bird park in 2010 and was taken to the Central Park Zoo later the same year.
+He had lived in captivity there for more than 12 years at the time of his escape.
 His enclosure was about the size of a bus stop, according to Gothamist, with fake rocks, a few branches, and a painted backdrop.
 It was located in the Temperate Territory part of the zoo, near a theater and the Penguins and Sea Birds building.